 This policy also applies to proscribed countries with respect to which the United States maintains an arms embargo (e.g., Burma, China, and the Republic of the Sudan) or whenever an export would not otherwise be in furtherance of world peace and the security and foreign policy of the United States.

 Information regarding certain other embargoes appears elsewhere in this section of the CFR.
 Comprehensive arms embargoes are normally the subject of a notice by the State Department published in the Federal Register.

 Under ITAR Regulations, a defense article licensed for export under this sub-chapter of the CFR may not be shipped on a vessel, aircraft or other means of conveyance which is owned or operated by, or leased to or from, any of the prohibited countries or areas.

 Exports and Sales Prohibited by United Nations Security Council embargoes

 Whenever the United Nations Security Council mandates an arms embargo, all transactions that are prohibited by the embargo and that involve U.S. persons (see 22 CFR 120.15 for definition of a US person) anywhere, or any person in the United States, and defense articles or services of a type enumerated on the United States Munitions List (22 CFR 121), irrespective of origin, are prohibited under the ITAR regulations for the duration of the embargo, unless the Department of State publishes a notice in the Federal Register specifying different measures.

 This would include, but is not limited to, transactions involving trade by U.S. persons who are located inside or outside of the United States in defense articles or services of U.S. or foreign origin located inside or outside of the United States.

-For help with ITAR registration and compliance of International Traffic in Arms – ITAR Regulations and guidance with ITAR prohibited countries, call our ITAR compliance attorneys at 1-866-601-5518 for immediate help.
+For help with ITAR registration and compliance of International Traffic in Arms – ITAR Regulations and guidance with ITAR countries, call our ITAR compliance attorneys at 1-866-601-5518 for immediate help.